ginsengtime/quartz/content/hypothes.is/Read a New Short Story About Smart Homes From Award-Winning Writer Nnedi Okorafor.md

 ## Highlights
-- “Error, fear, and suffering are the mothers of invention.” —Ursula K. Le Guin, Changing Planes — [Updated on 2021-03-09 02:53:30](https://hyp.is/MUfg6IA3EeuIvods7x286A/slate.com/technology/2018/02/mother-of-invention-a-new-short-story-by-nnedi-okorafor.html)  — Group: #Public
+- “Error, fear, and suffering are the mothers of invention.” —Ursula K. Le Guin, Changing Planes — [Updated on 2021-03-09 02:53:30](https://hyp.is/MUfg6IA3EeuIvods7x286A/slate.com/technology/2018/02/mother-of-invention-a-new-short-story-by-nnedi-okorafor.html)  —

-- Who still had his own body to himself? — [Updated on 2021-03-09 03:11:42](https://hyp.is/vCsTLIA5Eeuv4wPDGI2y0A/slate.com/technology/2018/02/mother-of-invention-a-new-short-story-by-nnedi-okorafor.html)  — Group: #Public
+- Who still had his own body to himself? — [Updated on 2021-03-09 03:11:42](https://hyp.is/vCsTLIA5Eeuv4wPDGI2y0A/slate.com/technology/2018/02/mother-of-invention-a-new-short-story-by-nnedi-okorafor.html)  —